alex-lin64/Efficient-Vision-Model-Analysis-Pipeline/README.md

 ]
 ```

 A client class must be implemented for the new model.
-To simplify the manual work of connecting to the Triton Inference Server, base_triton_client.py is provided as a super class to take care the housekeeping involved with establishing server connection, inferencing,and exports.
-The user is only responsible for implementing model specific initialization values and two functions (listed below).
+To simplify the manual work of connecting to the Triton Inference Server, base_triton_client.py is provided as a superclass to take care of the housekeeping involved with establishing server connection, inferencing, and exports.
+The user is only responsible for implementing model-specific initialization values and two functions (listed below).
 The new client should be organized into a new folder along with any supporting files.

 ```python